onflapp/gs-webbrowser/README.md

 chrome
 ```

-WebBrowser.app relies on [Chrome extensions API](ttps://developer.chrome.com/docs/extensions/reference/)
+WebBrowser.app relies on [Chrome extension API](https://developer.chrome.com/docs/extensions/reference/)
-and on Chrome's ability to load extensions as web-apps (--load-and-launch-app).
+and on Chrome's ability to load extensions as web-apps (`--load-and-launch-app`).
 This functionality might get removed from Chrome as it has been marked as deprecated, but so far so good.

 ### Future Direction

-Although the browser is fully functional, it still has rough some edges.
+Although the browser is fully functional as of today, it still has many rough edges.

 One very annoying thing is that it fails to capture the Chrome window on start up sometimes.
 This is not a big problem as you can simply close the window and create new one, but it is annoying.